 Of Ukrainian origin, Alexa proudly hails from Cleveland, OH.
 She completed her undergraduate degree in Anthropology, French, and Spanish at the University of Notre Dame which included a year abroad in Angers, France.
 She spent 2018 as a Fulbright English Teaching Assistant at the State University of Paraná in Apucarana, Paraná, Brazil.

-Having previously interned at PartnersGlobal on the Sub-Saharan Africa team, Alexa now works on global programs focusing on the resiliency of civil society organizations in closing civic spaces around the world.
+Having previously interned at PartnersGlobal on the Africa team, Alexa now works on global programs focusing on the resiliency of civil society organizations in closing civic spaces around the world.
 She also assists in Latin America and the Caribbean programs.

 Alexa enjoys cheering on her underdog sports teams, exploring the various theaters and museums of Washington, and cooking recipes she learned from her times abroad.